steve-crouch/COMP3207-python-basics/03-loops.md

 Suppose we want to print each character in the word "lead" on a line of its own.
 One way is to use four `print` statements.

-Let's write a simple Python program, using our Nano text editor, like we did with Bash.
-Let's start Nano (in a separate terminal or shell) and type the following, saving it in a file called `word_print.py`:
+Let's write a simple Python program, using a text editor, saving it in a file called `word_print.py` to our `code` directory in our home directory:

 ~~~ {.python}
 word = 'lead'